mattermost-community/mattermost-app-google-drive/README.md

 ### Run the local development environment

-* You need to have installed at least node version 15 and maximum version 18.
-You can download the latest lts version of node for the required operating system here https://nodejs.org/es/download/
+* A minimum of node version 12 is required, and up to node version 18 is supported.
+You can download the latest LTS version of node for the required operating system here https://nodejs.org/es/download/

 ### Install dependencies
 * Move to the project directory or execute ``cd`` command to the project directory and execute ``npm install`` with a terminal to download all dependency libraries.